AntonioBaciu/solid_L/README.md

 # solid_L
-### Use 'npm start dev' to start the web server then go to 'localhost:1234' in your browser.
+### Use 'npm run dev' to start the web server then go to 'localhost:1234' in your browser.

 ### Working steps: